POM: Prescription only medicine

 Taking other medicines

 The effect of hormonal contraceptives such as Mirena may be reduced by medicines that increase the amounts of enzymes made by the liver.
-Please tell your doctor or nurse if you are taking:
+Please tell your doctor or nurse if you are taking any:

 Please tell your doctor or nurse if you are taking or have recently taken any other medicines, including medicines obtained without prescription.